TanStack/table/README.md

   - Custom props may be passed. **NOTE: Custom props will override built-in table props, so be careful!**
 - `render: Function(type: String | Function | Component, ?props)`
   - **Required**
-  - This function is used to render content in context of a cell.
+  - This function is used to render content with the added context of a cell.
+  - The entire table `instance` will be passed to the renderer with the addition of `column`, `row` and `cell` properties, containing a reference to each respective item.
   - If `type` is a string, will render using the `column[type]` renderer.
 React Table ships with a default `Cell` renderer.
 Other renderers like `Aggregated` are available via hooks like `useFilters`.
   - If a function or component is passed instead of a string, it will be be passed the table instance and cell model as props and is expected to return any valid JSX.